 To meet this definition there must therefore be the following components:

-South Cambridgeshire District Council is responsible for enforcing the contaminated land legislation.
-The council has various duties with regard to polluted sites, under planning law and the Environmental Protection Act 1990.
+We are responsible for enforcing the contaminated land legislation.
+We have various duties with regard to polluted sites, under planning law and the Environmental Protection Act 1990.

 - Carry out inspections of all land within its district that may be contaminated